 19. Golden Curl Ivy

-Golden Curl ivy is another type of English ivy which has leaves with curly edges.
-This variety has defined lobes and almost pentagonal shaped leaves with vibrant blonde, almost lemon yellow, colored edges and dark green patches on the leaf center.
+Golden Curl ivy is another type of English ivy that has leaves with curly edges.
+This variety has defined lobes and almost pentagonal-shaped leaves with vibrant blonde, almost lemon yellow, colored edges, and dark green patches on the leaf center.

-Due to its eye-catching color, this variety is usually displayed as an indoor plant, and also placed in the gardens to add more color while providing great foliage.
-Other than those, Golden ivy is a great backdrop or wall foliage to provide a vibrant and decorative ivy aesthetic.
+Due to its eye-catching color, this variety is usually displayed as an indoor plant, but it can also be placed in gardens to add more color while providing great foliage.
+Other than these uses, Golden ivy is a great backdrop or wall foliage to provide a vibrant and decorative ivy aesthetic.

-Golden ivy can grow up to 40 feet tall and requires partial shade or full shade from the sunlight in order to grow.
+The Golden Ivy can grow up to 40 feet tall and requires partial shade or full shade from the sunlight to grow.

 20. Anne Marie Ivy

-Anne Marie ivy is another variety of English ivy which is known for its classical and soft aesthetic due to its smooth appearance from the shallow gaps between the lobes.
+Anne Marie ivy is another English ivy variant known for its classical and soft aesthetic due to its smooth appearance from the shallow gaps between the lobes.

 The color of its leaves is forest to hunter green with cream edges and delicate light-colored veins.
 Their color varies depending on the sunlight exposure as they are grown.
 As they get more exposure to sunlight, their color becomes lighter.

 Anne Marie ivy has thick foliage, and its color adds more decorative texture and movement to both outdoor and indoor displays.
-This variety can grow up to 4 feet tall and 3 feet in spread, and they require partial, full shade, or full sunlight to grow accordingly.
+This variety can grow up to 4 feet tall and 3 feet in spread, requiring partial, full shade, or full sunlight to grow accordingly.

-While Ivy plants can light up any garden and are also easy to grow, you should consider some practical guidelines before proceeding to grow the plant.
+While Ivy plants can light up any garden and are easy to grow, you should consider some practical guidelines before growing the plant.
 It is often deemed that the growth of Ivy is injurious to a set of trees.
-Although moderate growth isn’t a cause of concern here, you should still make sure your Ivy plant grows within a proper and reasonable boundary.
+Although moderate growth isn’t a cause of concern here, you should still ensure your Ivy plant grows within a proper and reasonable boundary.

 References: